Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Will Congress Have A Say?

 The Iran Nuclear Agreement Review Act of 2015 (INARA) gave Congress the right to review any nuclear agreement.
-Because the deal was reviewed, the administration will argue Congress does not have a say if Biden rejoins the existing agreement.
-If a new deal is negotiated, INARA would be triggered.
+Because the deal was reviewed, the administration will argue that Congress has no say if Biden rejoins the existing agreement.
+If a new deal is negotiated, INARA will be triggered.
 A simple majority in both houses can block the deal, but a 2/3 majority in each House is required to override a presidential veto (opponents did not have enough votes in 2015).

 Some Republicans seek to pass legislation requiring the president to submit any Iran nuclear agreement — including rejoining the 2015 deal — for Senate consideration as a treaty rather than as an executive agreement as occurred under Obama.
 Because the JCPOA was not a treaty, President Trump could revoke the executive order without congressional approval.
-The law is unsettled as to whether a president can unilaterally terminate a treaty.
+The law is unsettled about whether a president can terminate a treaty unilaterally.

 If a new agreement were a treaty, it would require the approval of two-thirds of the Senate, which also has the power to attach conditions or reservations to the treaty.
 Given the 50-50 partisan split, it would likely require the president to negotiate a far stronger agreement than the JCPOA to be ratified.

-Several other pieces of legislation related to Iran have been introduced but have minimal support and are not likely to come to a vote.
+Several other pieces of Iran-related legislation have been introduced but have minimal support and are not likely to come to a vote.

 Ignoring the Critics?